tiannuo-yang/tiannuo-yang.github.io/index.md

 ---
 #### BRIEF INTRO
 I am currently a master student of Computer Science at Nankai University (NKU) with Prof. [Yusen Li](https://cc.nankai.edu.cn/2021/0323/c13619a516700/page.htm) as my advisor.
 My research interest lies in **learning approaches for computer systems**.
 Particularly, I am recently focusing on **optimizing the performance of vector database systems** for scenearios like large language models and knowledge retrieval.
-My research aims to design an optimally efficient and scalable optimization framework and provide flexible tradeoff between search speed and recall rate.
+My research aims to design an optimally efficient and scalable optimization framework and provide flexible tradeoff between throuput and precision.

 Before joining NKU, I received my BMgmt degree in Information Management and Information System from University of Science and Technology Beijing (USTB).
 My graduation thesis about **vehicle routing optimization** was further revised and submitted to [Elsevier](https://www.sciencedirect.com/science/article/abs/pii/S0038012123001775).
 I also participated in an one-year research project (i.e., Coordination and Optimization of Complex Systems Based on Deep Learning) in University of Chinese Academy of Sciences (UCAS), where I studied data-driven time-dependent vehicle routing problems and multi-objective heuristic algorithms (advised by Prof. [Guanghui Zhou](https://people.ucas.ac.cn/~zhouguanghui?language=en)).